TiagoOlivoto/pliman/cran-comments.md

 ## Release summary
-This is a major release (1.0.0) that includes new features, bug corrections, and minor improvements.
+This is a minor release (1.1.0) that includes new features, bug corrections, and minor improvements.
 Please,  see `NEWS.md` for additional information.

 ## Test environments